-Peter Elliott Architecture led the design for the centre, which was officially launched on 13 May.
+Peter Elliott Architecture and Urban Design led the design for the centre, which was officially launched on 13 May.

 At its heart is the revitalized Alexander Theatre, a monolithic modernist building with tapering walls, which was designed by Eggleston MacDonald Secomb Architects and constructed in 1967.

 The architects have undertaken an extensive refurbishment of the theatre, while also referencing its architectural language in the new additions.

 Speaking with ArchitectureAU when the design was revealed in August 2016, Peter Elliott said, “When we saw black-and-white photos of the building from when it first opened, it looked extraordinary.